dstengele/jira-html-fix/README.md

 convert to Jira markup.

-To make sure that Jira does not send e-Mails for every edited issue and comment, the script disables the notification scheme beforehand.
-If the script is interrupted, this won't be reset, but the old notification scheme is logged to comment-fix.log at the bgeinning of the run so you will have to set it manually.
+To make sure that Jira does not send e-Mails for every edited issue and comment, the script switches the notification scheme beforehand to the one defined in the config.
+This has to be empty to ensure no notifications during the run.
+Afterwards or if the script is interrupted, the scheme is reset to the old one again.

 ## Dependencies
 * [Pandoc](https://pandoc.org/)

 ## Usage
-Set the project(s) that are to be migrated at the end of the script, make sure you are logged in to Jira in a browser and run the script.
+Rename `config.sample.json` to `config.json` and fill in the required config.
+Then simply run `main.py`.